-Required courses depend on the area of specialization (see below) and the undergraduate background of the student; however, the MSc program requires registration in a combination of coursework and thesis research comprising the equivalent of a minimum of \star 24.
-This normally consists of a minimum of \star 6 graded courses (equivalent to two single-term graduate-level, or approved undergraduate, graded courses) and a thesis.
+Required courses depend on the area of specialization (see below) and the undergraduate background of the student; however, the MSc program requires registration in a combination of coursework and thesis research comprising the equivalent of a minimum of $\star 24$.
+This normally consists of a minimum of $\star 6$ graded courses (equivalent to two single-term graduate-level, or approved undergraduate, graded courses) and a thesis.
+Where graded credits are required as part of the formal coursework toward a MSc degree, project courses or individual study courses may not be included in the minimal requirements.
+These include BIOL 490, 498, or 499, or similar courses in other departments or faculties at the 400, 500, or 600 level.
+The Associate Chair (Graduate Studies), with advice from the co-ordinator of the RIG under which a particular graduate program is administered, will maintain a current list of excluded courses.
+These courses may be taken for credit in addition to the minimal graded requirement on the recommendation of the supervisory committee with approval of the Associate Chair (Graduate Studies).

 Generally, courses should be taken in the first year of the program.
 Beyond the basic course requirements of the Department, each student's individual program will be developed by agreement between the student and the supervisor or the supervisory committee.